International Citizens Insurance Logo

 World Nomads Travel Insurance is a top choice for non-U.S. citizens seeking a travel plan with trip cancellation coverage.
 Policyholders can recover non-refundable expenses such as flights, accommodations, and prepaid activities.

-Beyond trip cancellation coverage, World Nomads also provides coverage for over 200 adventure activities, emergency medical expenses, emergency evacuation and repatriation, and protection against lost or stolen baggage and personal belongings.
+Beyond trip cancellation coverage, World Nomads also provides coverage for over 200 adventure activities, emergency medical expenses, emergency evacuation and repatriation, and protection against loss or theft of baggage and personal belongings.

 Japan Travel Tips: Preparing for Your Trip